abbyPitcairn/llmenergy/README.md

 # LLM Energy Consumption - Experimental Research

-The aim of this research is to discover the average energy cost of prompting an LLM for text-to-text generation.
+The aim of this research is to discover the average energy cost of a single LLM text-to-text-generation prompt.

 The projected final release date for this project is May 5, 2026.

 ## Description